-Final Ruling: The court finds that a hearing will not be helpful to its consideration and resolution of this matter.
-Accordingly, it is removed from calendar for resolution without oral argument.
+Final Ruling: The court concludes that a hearing will not be helpful to its consideration and resolution of this matter.
+Accordingly, an actual hearing is unnecessary and this matter is removed from calendar for resolution without oral argument.
+See Boone v.
+Burk (In re Eliapo), 468 F.3d 592 (9th Cir.
+2006).